nipuntamore/GADLEKH/README.md

 # GADLEKH
-GADLEKH: Graphical Archive for Data, Legacy, Exploration and Kingdom Heritage

-This is an impressive Java Swing project.
-Your **GADLEKH** application effectively combines your interests in Maratha history and IT, creating a functional archive for historical exploration.
+GADLEKH: Graphical Archive for Data, Legacy, Exploration and Kingdom Heritage **GADLEKH** application effectively combines your interests in Maratha history and IT, creating a functional archive for historical exploration.

 -----